arumanyam/devflow/README.md

 `npm install && npm run build && npm run start:prod` automatically.
 Set the same environment variables from `.env.example` in their dashboard.

-## AI-assisted development log

-See [`docs/ai-workflow-log.md`](./docs/ai-workflow-log.md) for a record of how Claude Code was used to build this project — prompts given, diffs produced, and review decisions made before merging.